4GeeksAcademy/gperdrizet-ds9-materials/README.md

 Extra course materials for data science cohort 9.

+## 2025-02-14

+Added some extra information about useful statistical tests used during the Air BnB data preprocessing project.
+Look in the *resources* directory at [statistical_tests.md]()

 ## 2025-02-12

 See the new resources directory for some directions on how to think about EDA effectively: [EDA guidelines](https://github.com/4GeeksAcademy/gperdrizet-ds9-materials/blob/main/resources/EDA.md).